Vasquez

-Vázquez (also spelled Vásquez, Vasques), in non-Spanish-speaking countries often spelled as Vazquez or Vasquez, is an originally Galician surname, in use not only in Galicia but all over the Spanish-speaking world.
+Vásquez is a surname of Galician origin, which later spread all over the Spanish-speaking world.
+Alternative spellings of the name include Vázquez or Vasques (particularly in regions with seseo), and Vasquez or Vazquez (in countries where Iberian languages are not commonly spoken).

 Overview

 To a lesser extent it also occurs in Portuguese-speaking countries (spelled Vasques), where Vasco is also used as a surname.
 Vasquez means "[son] of Vasco", and Vasco comes from the pre-Roman latinized name "Velascus", a name of uncertain origin and meaning, but probably Basque or Iberian.
 In Galician-Portuguese the pre-Roman name becomes Velascu > Veascu > Vaasco > Vasco.

 In some Spanish-speaking countries, families of non-Iberian ancestry have also adopted this surname.
 In Colombia and Argentina, there have been instances of "Watzke" and "Watzka" families, of German-Czech descent, Hispanicizing their surnames to "Vasquez".
 The surname was chosen as being the one most closely resembling their former name; in Italy a similar phenomenon was noted with some "Watzke" changing to "Vasco".

 There are also Spanish cognate surnames Velasco and Velázquez/Velazquez.